sunbird-cb/nodebb-plugin-sunbird-oidc/README.md

 # NodeBB FusionAuth OpenID Connect

-This plugin allows you to connect to and OpenID provider (not just FusionAuth).
+This plugin allows you to connect to FusionAuth or any OpenID Connect provider.

 ## Installation